Scream Blacula Scream: Release

-The film was released theatrically in the United States by American International Pictures in June 1973.
+Scream Blacula Scream was released theatrically in the United States by American International Pictures in June 1973.
 The film was released on DVD by MGM in 2004 as part of its Soul Cinema series.
 In 2010, the film was digitized in High Definition (1080i) and broadcast on MGM HD.
 In 2015, Scream Factory released the film on Blu-ray in 1080p as a double feature with Blacula.

 Reception

 The film did not perform as well as its predecessor and drew mixed critical reviews.
 Roger Ebert gave the film 1.5 stars out of a possible 4.
 He wrote that Scream Blacula Scream "shows some evidence of having been made in a hurry with limited funds", with poor lighting, sometimes confusing camera work, and a nonsensical script.
-Despite these flaws, Ebert praised Marshall for bringing a "terrifying dignity" to his role while Grier "has a spirit and enthusiasm that's refreshing."
-Gene Siskel gave the film 3.5 stars out of 4 and wrote "I am pleased to report that 'Scream, Blacula, Scream'—a sequel—is better than the original.
-A successful sequel is a rarity, but this one doesn't come as a surprise, because the director is Bob Kelljan, the man responsible for 'Count Yorga, Vampire' and 'The Return of Count Yorga,' two of the most frightening horror films ever made."
-Kevin Thomas of the Los Angeles Times agreed that "this sequel is far superior to the original, possessing much assured style as well as considerable humor.
-That's because writers Joan Torres and Raymond Koenig, aided by Maurice Jules, have turned out a more polished script and, above all, because AIP assigned Bob Kelljan, who made 'Count Yorga, Vampire,' such a delight, to direct."
+Despite these flaws, Ebert praised William Marshall for bringing a "terrifying dignity" to his role while stating that Pam Grier "has a refreshing spirit and enthusiasm."
+Gene Siskel gave the film 3.5 stars out of 4 and wrote "I am pleased to report that Scream, Blacula, Scream—a sequel—is better than the original.
+A successful sequel is a rarity, but this one doesn't come as a surprise, because the director is Bob Kelljan, the man responsible for Count Yorga, Vampire and The Return of Count Yorga, two of the most frightening horror films ever made."
+Kevin Thomas of the Los Angeles Times agreed that "this sequel is far superior to the original, possessing much-assured style as well as considerable humor.
+That's because writers Joan Torres and Raymond Koenig, aided by Maurice Jules, have turned out a more polished script and, above all, because AIP assigned Bob Kelljan, who made Count Yorga, Vampire, such a delight, to direct."
 Roger Greenspun of The New York Times, however, stated that the film was "not, as the title might suggest, too much fun for anybody," writing of the performers that Kelljan "hasn't enough for them to do.
 It is as if the movie had completed filming without their ever having developed the shooting script."
 Geoff Brown of The Monthly Film Bulletin wrote that "deprived of his initial novelty, this African prince with the urbane manner and resonant voice seems indistinguishable from the common Caucasian variety [of vampire], and his adventures will excite only the most undemanding of audiences.
 The mixture of blaxploitation and horror does offer intriguing possibilities, but Kelljan and his screenwriters prefer to take the well-trodden path, in which fangs are dug in and screams are dragged out with depressing orthodoxy."

 The 1980 book The Golden Turkey Awards "awarded" the film the distinction as the "Worst Blaxploitation Movie" of all time.
 In the book, authors Michael Medved and Harry Medved freely admit that they chose Scream Blacula Scream as much for the rowdy crowd at a late-night, Skid Row theater screening as for the action on-screen.